COVID-19 UPDATES & NEW PROTOCOLS

 About the Instructor

-Jason’s reputation as a weather guru has made him a sought-after consultant by various race teams.
-He provides invaluable pre-race weather briefings and tactical framework analyses for renowned races like Transpac, the Cabo race, and the Rolex Big Boat Series.
-Additionally, he collaborates with delivery captains, assisting them in navigating through delivery weather windows and unexpected weather anomalies.
+Jason’s reputation as a weather expert has made him a sought-after consultant for race teams, providing pre-race briefings and tactical analyses for renowned events such as TransPac and the Rolex Big Boat Series.
+He also collaborates with delivery captains to navigate weather challenges and anomalies during their voyages.

 Book Now Book Now